keyteki/keyteki/docs/implementing-cards.md

     },
     handler: context => {
         context.skipHandler();
-        // prompt the player to select a character to honor or dishonor }
+        // prompt the player to choose a character to honor or dishonor }
 });
 ```